 We have consumed substantial amounts of capital since our inception.
-For the year ended December 31, 2004, we used \$20.7 million in cash, cash equivalents and investment securities to fund our operating activities.
-We expect to use between \$26 and \$30 million of our cash resources to fund operations during 2005.
-Although we believe our existing cash resources and anticipated payments from existing agreements with our collaborators will be sufficient to fund our anticipated cash requirements through at least mid-2007, we will require significant additional financing in the future to continue to fund our operations.
-Our future capital requirements will depend on, and could increase significantly as a result of, many factors, including:
+For the year ended December 31, 2005, we used \$20.3 million in net cash to fund our operating activities and additional cash for purchases of property and equipment and repayment of long-term debt.
+Our cash, investment securities, and restricted cash totaled approximately \$56.2 million at March 31, 2006, which amount did not include \$55.6 million we received in May 2006 from the sale of shares of our common stock in a registered public offering.
+Although we believe our existing cash resources and anticipated payments from our existing collaborators will be sufficient to fund our cash requirements through at least mid-2008, we will require significant additional financing in the future to continue to fund our operations.
+Our future capital requirements will depend on, and could increase significantly as a result of, many factors including:

-- progress in, and the costs of, our preclinical studies and clinical trials and other research and development programs; - the scope, prioritization and number of our research and development programs; - the ability of our collaborators and us to reach the milestones, and other events or developments, triggering payments under our collaboration agreements or to otherwise make payments under these agreements; - the costs involved in filing, prosecuting, enforcing and defending patent claims and other intellectual property rights; - the costs of securing manufacturing arrangements for clinical or commercial production; and

-• the costs of establishing or contracting for sales and marketing capabilities if we obtain regulatory clearances to market our drug candidates.
+- progress in, and the costs of, our preclinical studies and clinical trials and other research and development programs; - the scope, prioritization and number of our research and development programs; - the ability of our collaborators and us to reach the milestones, and other events or developments, triggering payments under our collaboration agreements or to otherwise make payments under these agreements; - the costs involved in filing, prosecuting, enforcing and defending patent claims and other intellectual property rights; - the costs of securing manufacturing arrangements for clinical or commercial production; - the costs of establishing or contracting for sales and marketing capabilities if we obtain regulatory clearances to market our drug candidates; and - the costs associated with litigation.